Q. Does Medicare cover ambulance services?

 You may be eligible for covered non-emergency ambulance transportation if your health requires monitoring, and travel via a standard vehicle could be hazardous given your condition.
 To qualify for non-emergency ambulance service, your physician must write an order stating that ambulance transportation is necessary.
 You must also be confined to a bed (meaning, unable to walk or sit in a wheelchair) or need medical services during your trip that are only available in an ambulance setting, such as monitoring or IV medication.

 When you receive ambulance transportation for a non-emergency situation, the ambulance company must provide you with an Advance Beneficiary Notice of Noncoverage (ABN) if it believes that Medicare may not pay for your transportation.
-At that point, you’ll have the option to decide whether you want to be transported by ambulance or not, and you’ll be forced to acknowledge that you’re responsible for covering that cost if Medicare doesn’t end up paying.
-You may also be required to pay for your ambulance service upfront.
+At that point, you’ll have the option to decide whether you want to be transported by ambulance or not.
+By signing an ABN, you acknowledge that you’re responsible for any costs that Medicare doesn’t end up paying.
+If you refuse to sign an ABN, you could be required to pay for your ambulance service upfront.

-There is a pilot program underway in several states in which prior authorization is being sought for non-emergency ambulance transportation when the beneficiary needs multiple non-emergency ambulance rides.
-This program allows Medicare to indicate ahead of time whether additional trips will be covered, giving the beneficiary and the ambulance company an understanding of what to expect in terms of coverage.
+In 2014, a pilot program was put in place in several states to use prior authorization for non-emergency ambulance transportation when the beneficiary needed multiple non-emergency ambulance rides.
+For example, someone might need repeated trips to a dialysis center or for cancer care.
+This program allowed Medicare to indicate ahead of time whether additional trips would be covered, giving the beneficiary and the ambulance company an understanding of what to expect in terms of coverage.
+The program was expanded nationwide in 2020.

 Your costs for ambulance services

-Regardless of whether your ambulance trip is considered emergency or non-emergency, you’re responsible for a portion of its cost, unless you have supplemental coverage that will pay your share.
+Regardless of whether your ambulance trip is considered emergency or non-emergency, you’re responsible for a portion of its cost, unless you have supplemental coverage, like a Medigap plan, that will pay your share.
 Your Part B deductible will apply (assuming you haven’t already met it for the year), and then Medicare will cover 80% of its approved amount for the ambulance transportation.
 You’ll be responsible for the other 20% of the cost.

 What if Medicare doesn’t pay for your ambulance?